 Now, being incompetent—it’s better, really.
 If you can be completely oblivious… The world is harsh to the brilliant.
 The world is harsh to the competent.

-Decapitation is a love letter to those who feel trapped by their own achievements and are unable to go the whole way.
+Decapitation is a love letter to those who feel trapped by their own achievements, but are unable to go the whole way.
 In other words, half-arsed geniuses.
 For Ishin, there is a real argument to be made in favour of remaining a big fish in a small pond compared to the crushing reality of living as a mediocre fish in the endless ocean which success demands.

 There is plenty to be frustrated by when reading Decapitation.
 As a debut novel, it lacks the mastery over pacing, the ability to balance a large cast or the simple ability to be consistently appealing.
 Especially compared to Ishin’s later novels, Decapitation can be repetitive and lacks the emotional connectivity to really stick with the reader.
 The protagonist has a habit of sucking up all the oxygen in its dialogue, which is a remarkable mistake for a mystery with a cast of exceptional and unique people.

 On the whole, while Decapitation is as amateurish as any novel written by a twenty-one year old would be, it is a substantive and unique read.
 It has a clear mastery of the convention of the mystery genre which constrains its thematic and philosophical musings from becoming as overbearing as is common in debut novels by otherwise talented writers.
-(For an immediate comparison, just compare how enjoyable and readable Decapitation is compared to the similarly amateurish but also much more wild structure of ‘Kara no Kyōkai: The Garden of Sinners‘, the debut novel of Kinoko Nasu.)
+(For an immediate comparison, just look at how enjoyable and readable Decapitation is next to the similarly amateurish and wild structure of ‘Kara no Kyōkai: The Garden of Sinners‘, the debut novel of Kinoko Nasu.)
 And by keeping its thematic work manageable, Decapitation becomes a novel that has something to say, and is successful in saying it, but is still deeply enjoyable as a simple work of fiction.